 Lockups We have agreed, subject to certain exceptions and without the approval of the representative of the underwriters, not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of or otherwise dispose of any of our securities for a period of six months following the closing of the offering of the shares.
 Our directors, executive officers and certain stockholders have agreed with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock or securities convertible into common stock for a period of six months commencing on the closing date of this offering.
 See "Underwriting" beginning on page 94.
-Risk factors See "Summary of Risk Factors" and "Risk Factors" on page 5 and 7, respectively, and other information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.
-Proposed symbol Nasdaq Capital Market Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "UNCY" upon our satisfaction of the exchange's initial listing criteria, including the completion of this offering.
-We do not intend to apply for any listing of the warrants on the Nasdaq Capital Market or any other securities exchange or nationally recognized trading system, and we do not expect a market for the warrants to develop.
+Risk factor 'S See "Summary of Risk Factors" and "Risk Factors" on page 5 and 7, respectively, and other information included in this prospectus for a discussion of factors to consider carefully before deciding to invest in our securities.
+Proposed symbol Nasdaq Capital Market Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "UNCY."
+5,11001 We do not intend to apply for any listing of the warrants on the Nasdaq Capital Market or any other securities exchange or nationally recognized trading system, and we do not expect a market for the warrants to develop.

-The number of shares of our common stock to be outstanding after this offering is based on 8,763,491 shares of our common stock outstanding as of June 30, 2021 and the conversion of outstanding convertible notes into 667,032 shares of common stock, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 8,763,491 shares of our common stock outstanding as of June 30, 2021 and the conversion of outstanding convertible notes into 733,363 shares of common stock, and excludes: